InterCity 125: Public reaction

 The Intercity service proved an instant hit with the British public.
-By the early 1980s the HST had caught the travelling public's imagination, thanks in part to a television advertising campaign fronted by the since-disgraced entertainment personality Jimmy Savile, together with the advertising strap-line "This is the age of the train".
+By the early 1980s the HST had caught the travelling public's imagination, thanks in part to a television advertising campaign fronted by entertainment personality Jimmy Savile, together with the advertising strap-line "This is the age of the train".
 British Rail enjoyed a boom in patronage on the routes operated by the HSTs and InterCity's revenues increased, although the total was not enough to remove the need for subsidies to British Rail.

-International attention
+International interest

-The success of the HST has had significant international impact.
+The success of the HST had significant international impact.
 Foreign press for decades observed and praised the speed and quality of the service.

 The InterCity 125 was used as a case study for evaluating the potential for a high-speed rail system in California.
-In Australia, the HST was used as the base for developing the XPT, in cooperation with British Rail.
+In Australia, it was used as the base for developing the XPT, in cooperation with British Rail.